openebs/openebs/contribute/design/1.x/autoscale/cstor/20191014-cstor-autoscale.md

 `CORDONED` means CVC SHOULD NOT pick the CSPI for any further volume provisioning.

-There is NO reconcilation happens for this, but, this acts as a config parameter.
+There is NO reconciliation happens for this, but, this acts as a config parameter.

 This is not added to `spec` of CSPI as `spec` is shared with CSPC controller